JNRowe/vim-configs/support/envvars.rst

 .. envvar:: VIM_DISABLE_CURSORS

-    If set cursors keys are disabled.
-This is entirely about `learning motions`_, and not about being an “arrow keys are the devil’s plaything” sentiment.
+    If set then cursors keys are disabled.
+This is entirely about `learning motions`_, and not about promoting an “arrow keys are the devil’s plaything” sentiment.

 .. envvar:: VIM_PROFILE

     Whether to enable profiling support.
-If set to a filename it will profile all files under ``~/.vim``, and if specified as ``<filename>:<function>`` will profile only the specified functions.
+If set to a filename it will profile all files under ``~/.vim``, and if specified as ``<filename>:<function>`` will profile only the specified function.

 .. envvar:: XDG_CACHE_HOME

-    If set, configures the location for cache files.
+    If set it configures the location for cache files.
 See `XDG basedir`_ for how to configure it, and defaults.

 .. envvar:: XDG_DATA_HOME

-    If set, configures the location for data files.
+    If set it configures the location for data files.
 See `XDG basedir`_ for how to configure it, and defaults.

 .. _fzf: https://github.com/junegunn/fzf
 .. _learning motions: http://vimdoc.sourceforge.net/htmldoc/motion.html